r00tk1d/experiments_master_mp_dilation/README.md

 ## Good to Know ##
-If you make changes in the used code, restart the jupyter kernel to apply the changes and use them in the jupyter notebook.
+If you make changes in the imported code, restart the jupyter kernel to apply the changes and use them in the jupyter notebook.

 With `jupyter nbconvert --to python FILENAME.ipynb` you can create a python file out of the jupyter notebook to execute in the terminal.
 If you want to run the python file in the background: With `screen -Rd benchmark` create a new screen and run the created python file.
 To exit the screen `strg-a und strg-d`.

-## Known Problems ##
+## Error Fixes ##

 Stumpy Import Error: version 'GLIBCXX_3.4.30' not found: `conda install -c conda-forge gcc=12.1.0`